 - β’ Communicate any potential delays

-Rate Lock vs. Market Timing
+Rate Lock vs. Market Timing (2026 Reality Check)

 While it's tempting to try timing the market perfectly, remember that:

-- β’ Rate predictions are often wrong
+- β’ Rate predictions are often wrong: In 2024, experts predicted 5.5% by year-endβrates stayed at 6.8%+

-- β’ Peace of mind has value
+- β’ Peace of mind has value: Known payment = better budgeting and sleep!

-- β’ You can always refinance later if rates drop significantly
+- β’ You can always refinance later: If rates drop to 5.5% in 2026, refinance and save $92K over 30 years!

 Frequently Asked Questions